KameronHawk/Kernel-VAD-Injector/README.md

 Driver DLL Injector
 Description

 Driver DLL Injector is a powerful tool that allows users to load drivers of their choice using their preferred mapper.
-By leveraging the capabilities of an unsigned driver loader, such as KDmapper, this injector empowers users to expand their system's functionalities and explore new possibilities.
+By leveraging the capabilities of an unsigned driver loader, such as KDmapper, this injector was built and tested on Windows 10 2004 x64 processes

 ## Driver Portion: